 Lesson Plan - Get It!

-England's King George I was from Germany and could not even speak English.
+England's King George I was from Germany and could not speak English.

-- Do you think it would be difficult to rule a country if you couldn't speak the language?
+- Would it be difficult to rule a country if you couldn't speak the language?

-- Do you think something like the scene in the following video may have occurred?
+- Could something like the scene in the following video have occurred?

 The House of Hanover ruled England from 1714 to 1901.